spacetobi-me/CopyFile/README.md

 # Usage

-- Create a text file containing the content you want to copy.
+- Create a text file containing the content you want to copy
-- Save the file and change its extension to .copy.
+- Save the file and change its extension to .copy